PLsergent/plsergent.github.io/src/blog/posts/02-keyboard-guide.md

 ### Gather information

-The first crucial step of your journey to becoming a **keeb enthusiast** (or if you want to build just one keyboard) is to **gather information** by scrolling through social media, forums, videos, vendors' websites, etc. One of the great resources is the [r/mechanicalkeyboards](https://www.reddit.com/r/MechanicalKeyboards/) subreddit.
+The first crucial step of your journey to become a **keeb enthusiast** (or if you want to build just one keyboard) is to **gather information** by scrolling through social media, forums, videos, vendors' websites, etc. One of the great resources is the [r/mechanicalkeyboards](https://www.reddit.com/r/MechanicalKeyboards/) subreddit.

 I'll list some of the resources in other sections of this guide:
 - [vendors](#🛍%EF%B8%8Fwhere-to-buy%3F)